kwilkos/cxf/distribution/src/main/release/samples/ws_addressing/README.txt

 relating to WS-A Headers and display these to the console in concise form.

-Normally the WS-Addressing MessageAddressProperties are generated and propagated implicitly, without any intravention from the application.
+Normally the WS-Addressing MessageAddressProperties are generated and propagated implicitly, without any intervention from the application.
 In certain circumstances however, the application may wish to participate in MAP assembly, for example to associate a sequence of requests via the RelatesTo header.
 This demo illustrates both implicit and explicit MAP propagation.

-This demo also illustrates usage of the decoupled HTTP transport, whereby a seperate server->client HTTP connection is used to deliver the responses.
+This demo also illustrates usage of the decoupled HTTP transport, whereby a separate server->client HTTP connection is used to deliver the responses.
 Note the normal HTTP mode (where the response is delivered on the back- channel of the original client->server HTTP connection) may of course also be used  with WS-Addressing; in this case the <wsa:ReplyTo> header is set to